- Home Performance Audit

 - New Construction & Remodeling

-Air leaks are often tiny holes and cracks, so you can’t always see them.
-However, there are a few telltale signs that indicate your home has air leaks.
-If you experience any of the following in your home, now’s the time to schedule professional air sealing.
+Air leaks are often tiny holes and cracks, and they often hide out in the attic, crawl space, or around doors and windows so you can’t always see them.
+However, there are a few telltale signs that indicate added air sealing would improve indoor comfort and energy-efficiency.
+If you experience any of the following in your home, now’s the time to schedule service with a professional air sealing company:

 You have rooms that are drafty.

 Some areas of your home are especially hot or cold.

 Your heating and air conditioning bills are high.